rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 ### Network Ports

+This microservice implements the open AMX Discovery Beacon protocol, raw TCP sockets to RS232/RS485 serial ports, and a pTCP ort exposing the iTach command protocol.

 The Virtual IP2SL listens on a variety of TCP ports, both for controlling the service as well as the configuration for each serial port interface.
 Data sent to any of these ports is relayed directly out the RS232 serial port associated with that TCP port in